omarudolley/sandbox-definitions/README.md

    2. By creating a PR to the `master` branch.
 CI workflow will run the automation and push updated/generated files if needed.

+## Test version of definitions

+Everyone can submit to this repo whatever definitions they seem appropriate.
+It will allow to create data products using these definitions in IOXIO Sandbox Nexus and experiment with the system.
+In order to do this:

+1) Fork this repository
+2) Create your definitions under `src/test/<your_github_username>/` if you're familiar with Python approach, or directly under `DataProducts/test/<your_github_username>` if you know what you're doing
+3) Submit a PR and wait for CI Workflow to run and validate the changes
+4) Once PR is merged, it's possible to use the definitions in IOXIO Sandbox Nexus

 ## Python sources

 Each python file located in the `src` folder is treated as a Data Product definition.